mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 #### Additional setup for iOS on m1 macs

 1. Follow the [React Native environment setup](https://reactnative.dev/docs/environment-setup) docs until the `cocoapods` point, then stop.
-2. Specify the correct version of xCode in the terminal: `sudo xcode-select --switch /Applications/Xcode.app`
+2. Specify the correct version of Xcode in the terminal: `sudo xcode-select --switch /Applications/Xcode.app`
 3. In the Rosetta terminal, change to the `mattermost-mobile/ios` directory and run:
 ```sh
 sudo arch -x86_64 gem install ffi